Tools-Security-Integrations/AbuseIPDBwithWAZUH/README.md

        chmod 777 fetch_abuseipdb_blacklist.sh

        Before run this script need to install " sudo yum install jq "  # For CentOS/RHEL-based systems

+       then exicute this script to fetch abuseipdb suspicious ip list using api

 Step 3: After that go to /var/ossec/etc/lists/ and check for newly created "abuseipdb_blacklist" list.